Bledixon/Project-B-Public/README.md

 - Arcanuo
 - Jade
 - ossimc82
-and everyone who helped make this Project a realtiy.
+and everyone who helped make this Project a reality.

 Thanks for the ride.